 Geography

 At St John Fisher we have a thematic approach; geography will be interwoven, wherever possible, and therefore taught through art, design technology and music.
-The teachers and subject leads will endeavour to create this cross-curricular link ensuring that vocabulary and concepts are revisited throughout the Foundation curriculum.
+Cross-curricular links are created to ensure that vocabulary and concepts are revisited.

 Progression in geography throughout EYFS, KS1 and KS2 is based on locational knowledge, place knowledge, physical and human geography, geographical skills and fieldwork.
 The children progressively learn geography from across the globe, through each termly topic, ensuring that they have covered some of each continent during their time at St John Fisher.